|

 Sociology is the study of people and how they interact with each other and various social groups.
 This course deals with the study of people's lives, their relationship to society as a whole, and how people are affected by the society in which they live.
 The concepts, theories and methods of the discipline will be introduced and discussed with particular emphasis on the dynamics of Canadian society and Canadian social problems.
 No Textbook Required.

 IMPORTANT: You will receive more information by email 1-2 business days prior to the course start.
+If you have registered for an Online - OntarioLearn course please review our Student Guide.

 |